 Next, the dentist will take dental impressions of your teeth so a custom-fit tooth replacement can be made.
 The tooth replacement that's attached to the implant will be a bridge, crown or denture.
 Since each person's teeth are a slightly different shade, your dentist will take care to match the color, size and shape of your existing natural teeth.

-By the time your dental implant has been placed and the tissue has healed, a casual observer will be hard-pressed to tell the difference between your dental implant and your natural teeth.
+Once your dental implant has been placed and the surrounding tissue has healed, it will be difficult for an observer to distinguish between the implant and your natural teeth.

-Plus, replacing missing teeth will also protect your oral and overall health by preventing surrounding natural teeth from shifting to fill the gap left by a missing tooth.
-The dental implant will also preserve your facial structure, preventing the 'sunken' look that can result from missing teeth.
+Furthermore, replacing missing teeth not only enhances your appearance but also safeguards your oral and overall health.
+It prevents adjacent natural teeth from shifting and filling the gap left by the missing tooth.
+Additionally, dental implants help preserve your facial structure, preventing the sunken appearance that can occur due to missing teeth.